WINNER OF THE JUNIPER PRIZE FOR FICTION

-Adam Johnson, Pulitzer Prize-winning author of The Orphan Master’s Son & National Book Award and Story Prize winner Fortune Smiles
+ADAM JOHNSON, Pulitzer Prize-winning author of The Orphan Master’s Son & NBA and Story Prize winner Fortune Smiles

 Malinda McCollum’s stories are brilliantly cut from the hardest stuff, each one a perfect sharp-edged prism flashing insight from its depths . . .
 I have the wildest admiration for this writer, whose debut collection announces her as a storyteller of the first order.
 Everyone must read this daring and inimitable book.